 - Contact your state attorney general.
 Consumer protection assistant attorneys general deal with issues that range from healthcare to automobiles to privacy.

 - You might consider using a dispute resolution organization.
 In fact, under many warranties, using a dispute resolution organization may be a required first step before you can sue the dealer or manufacturer.
-If you bought your car from a franchised dealer, you may be able to seek mediation through the Automotive Consumer Action Program (AUTOCAP), a dispute resolution program coordinated nationally by the National Automobile Dealers Association and sponsored through state and local dealer associations in many cities.
-Check with the dealer association in your area to see if they operate a mediation program.

 - File a suit in small claims court.
 You can resolve disputes involving small amounts of money, often without an attorney.
 The clerk of your local small claims court can tell you how to file a suit and the dollar limit in your state.